2023 Best Allied Health Professions Associate Degree Trade Schools in Illinois

 Read full report on Allied Health Professions at Elgin Community College

-Roosevelt University came in at #8 in this year’s edition of the Best Allied Health Professions Associate Degree Trade Schools in Illinois ranking.
-Located in the large city of Chicago, Roosevelt is a private not-for-profit school with a small student population.
+Roosevelt University ranked #8 on this year’s Best Allied Health Professions Associate Degree Trade Schools in Illinois list.
+Located in the large city of Chicago, Roosevelt is a private not-for-profit college with a small student population.

 Full Allied Health Professions at Roosevelt University Report

-Illinois Central College did quite well in this year’s ranking of the best places for allied health professions students to get a associate degree.
-It came in at #9 on the list.
-Located in the large suburb of East Peoria, ICC is a public school with a medium-sized student population.
+With a ranking of #9, Illinois Central College did quite well on this year’s best schools for allied health professions students working on their associate degree.
+Located in the suburb of East Peoria, ICC is a public college with a moderately-sized student population.

 Allied Health majors at ICC take out an average of $9,913 in student loans while working on their Associate Degree.